mchav/mchav.github.io/_posts/2016-12-31-functional-inheritance-in-android.md

 ### Sublcassing Activities in Android

 The problem of subclassing has come up a couple of times during the development of froid.
 The first time it popped up was when I had to write the very first class needed to run Android, an activity.
 Frege has support for subclassing.
 The declaration `native module type X where { ... }` will make the module a subclass of X and hoist the definitions placed in `{ ... }` to the top of the Java file at compile time.
 This is the solution I leverage in the [previous post](http://mchav.github.io/frege-on-android/) however this solution required too much complicated boilerplate and knowledge of the inner workings of Frege.
 Crucially, the solution didn't scale very well.
 Some virtual methods can have up to 4 arguments and long type names.
-So I needed a way to absract all this from the user.
+So I needed a way to abstract all this from the user.
 The key contraint for this problem was that `onCreate` had to be the entry point for the application. `onCreate` is an Android activity's de facto main and passing state through the activity constructor not only introduces strange bugs but wouldn't work here because we aren't calling the constructor ourselves, the Android OS is.

 My inital solution involved method hiding.
-Since Frege compiles functions to static methods, including a function, `onCreateF`, calling it from the overriden `onCreate`, and having the user write an `onCreateF` that is hidden at runtime would suffice.
+Since Frege compiles functions to static methods, including a function, `onCreateF`, calling it from the overriden `onCreate`, and having the user write an `onCreateF` that hides the super class implementation runtime would suffice.
 However, this solution didn't work.
-This would only hide the method in the subclass not in the super class where it mattered.
+This would only hide the method when called in the subclass not in the super class, where it mattered.
 Furthermore it would be buggy even if it worked.
 For example if I added an extra parameter to `onCreateF` or got the signature wrong it would call the dummy `onCreateF` in the super class.
 Having that vulnerability for all methods in the activity life cycle isn't very useful.
 Plus it would be hard to maintain any notion of global state without using `performUnsafeIO`.

 So the problem now is to make `onCreate` act as a "main" and through it override other methods in the activity lifecycle.
 My final solution was to use reflection to dynamically call an `onCreate` with a given signature.
 Again this isn't type safe but it means the system only has one vulnerability that the user can be informed of at runtime.
 Not the best solution but a good compromise.
 I proceeded by subclassing `Activity` and then using the subclassed `Activity` as the default `Activity` class in the library as follows: